 Jimbu has traditionally been used to treat coughs and colds.
 You may learn more about its health advantages by clicking here.

 Oregano is rich in both manganese and iron.

 Both these nutrients ensure the good production of red blood cells.

 If you have the right level of red blood cells, you won’t be concerned about having anemia.

 32. May Treat Respiratory Issues

 Oregano may prevent or slow down the progress of symptoms of certain respiratory ailments.

-If used as a balm, it can soothe the inflamed lungs and throat.
+It can be used as a balm to soothe inflamed lungs and throats.

 These are just some of the health benefits of oregano.